matankleiner/academic-webpage-template/README.md

 ```
 git clone https://github.com/matankleiner/academic-webpage-template.git
 ```
-Follow the instruction in [github pages](https://pages.github.com/) to create your own webpage.
+and follow the instruction in [github pages](https://pages.github.com/) to create your own webpage.

 This academic webpage template include the following components:
 * Navigation bar